MiguelRosasVillalobos/miguelrosasvillalobos_website/content/authors/admin/_index.md

 highlight_name: true
 ---

 I am a passionate mechanical engineer with a strong interest in computational fluid dynamics (CFD) and numerical simulations.
 My expertise lies in utilizing OpenFOAM, an open-source CFD software package, to solve complex fluid flow problems.
-I have experience in simulating a wide range of fluid flow phenomena, from laminar to turbulent flows, and I am constantly exploring new techniques to improve simulation accuracy and efficiency.
+I have experience in simulating a wide range of fluid flow phenomena, from laminar to turbulent flows, and I am constantly exploring new techniques to improve simulation accuracy and efficiency .
 {style="text-align: justify;"}